Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 # How to run the Benchmarks ?

--1: First solution: Enter the directories CallBack/, FeStiff, Gaussian/, MicroBenchmarks/, Sparse/ or Weno/.
+-1: __First solution:__ Enter the directories CallBack/, FeStiff/,
+Gaussian/, MicroBenchmarks/, Sparse/ or Weno/.
 Then read the README.md, which explains how to run the (local) benchmark.

 -2: Second solution: In each of these directories, you will find a script: runAllTests.sh .
 This script will run the benchmark, for every language (and variant).

 -3: Third solution: stay here.
 Run the script runAllBenchmarks.sh; this will run everything for you.
 Then enter individial directories, and look at README.md to know how to exploit the results.
+This will take a __long time__ to run!

-The first solution is certainly the safest.
+The __first solution is certainly the safest__.

 # Results: